-NOTE: These dress guidelines represent minimum standards.
-Individual schools may adopt additional guidelines, but may not apply exclusionary discipline without first giving the student an opportunity to address the alleged violation.
-Students wearing inappropriate clothing are given an opportunity to change clothing or they will be released from school in the company of the parent/guardian.
-Students who are unable to comply with the dress code may access TUSD's clothing bank (520) 232-7058.
+\NOTE: These dress guidelines represent the minimum standards.
+Individual school sites may adopt additional guidelines.
+Students wearing inappropriate clothing to school are given an opportunity to change clothing or they will be released from school in the company of the parent/guardian.